JohnnyFee/johnnyfee.github.io/source/_posts/2022-04-20-klotlin-tutorial.md

 `Channel`s are thread-safe.
 Several threads can concurrently invoke `send` and `receive` methods in a thread-safe way.

+Channels are communication primitives between coroutines.
+They are specifically designed to distribute values so that every value is received by only one receiver.
+It’s not possible to use channels to broadcast values to multiple receivers.
+We don’t have handy operators such as `map` or `filter` to transform them.
+The designers of coroutines have created `Flow`s specifically for asynchronous data streams on which we can use transformation operators.

+Channel is hot.
+A new coroutine is started and immediately starts producing elements and sending them to the returned channel even if no coroutine is consuming those elements.
+If you know RxJava, this is the same concept as hot observables: they emit values independently of individual subscriptions.

 ## Channel Flavors

 Like queues, `Channel`s come in several flavors.